 I agree with Calandra.
 Alumni news is not very engaging for most alumni, but it IS mildly interesting.
 Much like a Facebook post that garners a few “likes,” it doesn’t lead to a change in alumni behavior, and it’s forgotten a day later.

 Alumni get much of their information about their alma mater from the institution’s communication/marketing team.
 Often these professionals are part of a well-oiled, in-house communication machine skilled at creating and disseminating content on behalf of the institution.
 Their primary purpose is to define and maintain the institution’s brand, not necessarily to attract and engage alumni.
 Most of the content appeals to a general audience, and by default is inwardly focused as they try to tell the institution’s story.
-Consequently, it often has limited impact on alumni engagement.
+Consequently, it often has a limited impact on alumni engagement.

 What alumni are looking for is pertinent information that is relevant and beneficial.
 They want to know about networking opportunities, how to enhance their career, or how to take advantage of other alumni benefits.
 They really don’t care that much if the school’s debate team took second place in nationals.